Agree with our rating?

 At the time of an earlier update, the home page for Leaders Merchant Services prominently quoted “rates as low as 0.35%.”
 As of this update, the company is advertising “rates as low as 0.15%” on its rate quote page and in Google search results.
-These advertisements make no mention of the higher “Mid-Qualified” and “Non-Qualified” rates that merchants will pay for the vast majority of their transactions.
+These advertisements make no mention of the higher “Mid-Qualified” and “Non-Qualified” rates that clients will pay for the vast majority of their transactions.
 In addition, the company’s “rates” page previously offered an explanation of Qualified, Mid-Qualified, and Non-Qualified rates and stated that “the rate you should receive most frequently” is the Qualified rate.
-For most merchants, this is simply not true.
+For most businesses, this is simply not true.

 We have reviewed several merchant account statements from Leaders Merchant Services clients.
 In nearly all cases, these clients were being grossly overcharged for credit card processing service.
 In all cases, the clients were under a “tier pricing” scheme that lack clear transparency and included numerous junk fees.

 Tiered Pricing Explained

 Tiered pricing is a credit card processing pricing model that groups transactions into different “tiers” or categories, each with its own rate.
 Typically, there are three tiers: qualified, mid-qualified, and non-qualified.

 Qualified transactions are those that meet certain criteria, such as swiping a customer’s card in person.
 These transactions are charged the lowest rate.
 Mid-qualified transactions are those that don’t meet all of the criteria for a qualified transaction, such as manually entering a card number.
 These transactions are charged a higher rate than qualified transactions.
 Finally, non-qualified transactions are those that are deemed the riskiest or most expensive, such as processing a rewards card or a corporate card.
 These transactions are charged the highest rate.